keiffster/template-y/src/templatey/processors/README.txt

         def process(self, bot, clientid, string):
             pass

-Pre Processors inherit from the abstract base class
+Post Processors inherit from the abstract base class

     programy.processors.processing.PostProcessor

+The class has a single method, process, which takes bot, client and the string to post-process and should return the processed string

     class PostProcessor(Processor):
         def __init__(self):